ChrisMcNabbSoftwareDeveloper/fantasy_baseball/README.md

 # CUSTOMER SPECIFICATIONS
 >
+> Specification 1:
-> Specification 1: Display data for "Most Improved Batting Average from 2009 to 2010."
+> Display data for:
 >
-> Specification 2: Display data for "Slugging Percentage for All Oakland A's Players in 2007."
+     "Most Improved Batting Average from 2009 to 2010"
 >

+> Specification 2:
+> Display data for:
+>
+     "Slugging Percentage for All Oakland A's Players in 2007"
+>

+> Specification 3:
+> Display data for:
+>
-> Specification 3: Display data for "The Triple Crown Winner for 2001 and 2012 for both the AL and the NL"
+     "The Triple Crown Winner for 2001 and 2012 for both the AL and the NL"
 >

 > Details regarding these customer specifications can be found in the spec doc located in the /doc/ folder of the project.
 >
      $ ../doc/FantasyBaseballRequirements.doc